TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-availability-databaseiscurrentlyunavailable.md

 If the server continues to be unavailable after a period and multiple connection attempts, this may be related to:
 * Connection issues - please review the *Error while connecting to server* content for help
-* Long Postgres recovery time due to high activity on the server at the time of restart
+* Long Postgres recovery time due to high transactional activity on the server at the time of restart

 ## **Recommended Steps**